rbaumgar/monitor-demo-app/application-monitoring.md

 # Enabling Monitoring and Scaling of Your Own Services/Application

-*By Robert Baumgartner, Red Hat Austria, April 2020 (OpenShift 4.3), update July 2020 (OpenShift 4.5)*
+*By Robert Baumgartner, Red Hat Austria, April 2020 (OpenShift 4.3), update July 2020 (OpenShift 4.5), update Janurary 2022 (OpenShift 4.9)*

 In this blog I will guide you on